BArcherIVY/SDEV265MP/README.md

 2. Click  "Code" at the top and download the ZIP.

-3. Extract into the desired directory.
+3. Extract into the IvyMp3.

-4. Navigate to /MediaPlayer/src/program and open Main.java within your preferred IDE.
+4. Navigate to /IvyMp3/src/program and open Main.java within your preferred IDE.

 5. Run the file within the IDE to access the program.